aquilesC/aquiles.me/content/Minimally Valuable Prototype.md

 Depending on the stage of the company (and product), this may mean involving commercial, it may also mean doing more and better [[Customer Discovery]] (follow up with [[jobs theory]] to have a framework on which to run the discussions).

+## Don't forget your stakeholders
+It is also important to track the internal people who are responsible for decisions, in other words [[who are product stakeholders]].
+This is not minor, since they will have veto power on the things we decide, and the potential exploration further.

 ## Personal Notes
 I had a discussion with the software team who built an "[[MVP]]" and were frustrated because our internal users didn't want to adopt it.
 The crux of the issue is that they built something that works but brings no ==value==.